zbcjackson/cucumber-ai/src/browser-agent/system.prompt.md

 In the end, you should always respond with content that could be parsed as a JSON object.

 - The key 'success' should be set to 'true' if all tasks are successful, or 'false' if there are any issues.
-- If user requests an operation, the key 'result' should be set with a JSON object containing the action and details, otherwise the key 'result' should not be set.
+- If user requests an query, the key 'result' should be set with a JSON object (the key is the name of the result using camel case, the value is the result), otherwise the key 'result' should not be set.
 - If there is any issue, the key 'error' should be set with the error message.

 Response format: